 Subsection (b) addresses the problem of the enforcement of protection orders issued by criminal courts.
 While it is not the purpose of this section to surpass the constitutional restraints against States enforcing the criminal laws of other States or to disturb the normal process of interstate criminal law enforcement, the Act is designed to facilitate the enforcement of orders issued by States which allow the equivalent of civil protection orders to be issued by a criminal court.
 The principle of law governing the distinction between a criminal and a civil law, as articulated by the Supreme Court of the United States in Huntington v.
-Asbill, 46 U.S. 657 (1892), is that a criminal law vindicates, through punishment, a harm against the public, while a civil law provides a remedy to the individual injured by the wrongful acts of another.
+Attrill, 146 U.S. 657 (1892), is that a criminal law vindicates, through punishment, a harm against the public, while a civil law provides a remedy to the individual injured by the wrongful acts of another.
 A civil protection order, therefore, is one that provides a remedy to an individual fearing harm from another individual; a criminal protection order is one that provides a remedy to the public as a whole, because a public, not an individual, wrong is involved.

 The Act seeks, and is constitutionally authorized, only to provide a mechanism for the enforcement of civil protection orders; therefore, the Act only provides for the interstate enforcement of protection orders if the order of the issuing State recognizes the standing of a protected individual to seek enforcement of the order.
+(Protection orders procured by a third party acting as the legal representative of the protected individual, such as the guardian of a child or an incompetent adult, recognize these persons' status vis-a-vis the protected individual and satisfy the standing requirement of Section 3(b).)
 Thus, orders recognizing this standing may be enforced even if they are issued by a criminal court because they operate as civil orders.
 If, on the other hand, the protection order may only be enforced by criminal sanctions upon the request of the State, then it does not qualify for enforcement under this Act.
 For example, orders issued by criminal courts that provide for the revocation of bail, probation, or parole upon motion by the State will not qualify for enforcement under this Act.
 As several States have already done, enforcing States may, and are encouraged, to enact and enforce a separate criminal law providing for the prosecution of individuals who violate a foreign protection order, including, if the State so chooses, the terms of a criminal order.
 In addition, the respondent may have violated other criminal laws of the enforcing State; the enforcing State may, of course, prosecute the respondent for these violations.

-Subsections (c) and (d) further define the scope of enforceable protection orders under the Act.
-Subsection (c) provides that the provisions of protection orders that govern custody and visitation rights must be enforced.
+Subsection (c) further defines the scope of enforceable protection orders under the Act.
+It provides that the provisions of protection orders that govern custody and visitation rights must be enforced.
 Enforcement of these provisions is essential because, first, the award of custody is often essential for the protection of children from potential violence, and, second, because the protected individual will not seek a safe distance from a threatening individual if custody of a child is jeopardized.
 These provisions may only be enforced, however, if they were issued in accordance with the jurisdictional requirements for the issuance of all custody and visitation orders, contained, depending on the State, either in the Uniform Child Custody Jurisdiction Act or the Uniform Child Custody Jurisdiction and Enforcement Act, and the federal Parental Kidnaping Prevention Act.
 This Act, however, does not provide for the enforcement of orders governing custody and visitation rights that are not included in a protection order.